sagiweizmann/WikiQA/README.md

 }
 ```

-## DrQA Elsewhere
+## WikiQA Elsewhere

 ### Connection with ParlAI
-This implementation of the DrQA Document Reader is closely related to the one found in [ParlAI](https://github.com/facebookresearch/ParlAI).
+This implementation of the WikiQA Document Reader is closely related to the one found in [ParlAI](https://github.com/facebookresearch/ParlAI).
 Here, however, the work is extended to interact with the Document Retriever in the open-domain setting.
 On the other hand, the implementation in ParlAI is more general, and follows the appropriate API to work in more QA/Dialog settings.

 ### Web UI

-[Hamed Zaghaghi](https://github.com/zaghaghi/) has provided a wrapper for a [Web UI](https://github.com/zaghaghi/drqa-webui).
+[Hamed Zaghaghi](https://github.com/zaghaghi/) has provided a wrapper for a [Web UI](https://github.com/zaghaghi/WikiQA-webui).

 ## License
-DrQA is BSD-licensed.
+WikiQA is BSD-licensed.